TheGuitarleader/Parallel/README.md

 #### 2. Set Up Your Vaults
 Vaults are storage targets where Parallel sends and recieves files.
 This can be an external drive, NAS share, SSH server, or S3-compatible cloud.
 ```
-parallel vaults create
+parallel vaults add
 ```
-*Note: All vaults are saved as JSON in `%AppData%\Parallel\Vaults` for easy importing and exporting.*
+All vaults are saved as JSON in `%AppData%\Parallel\Configuration.json` for easier importing and exporting.
+Learn more [here](https://github.com/TheGuitarleader/Parallel/wiki/Configuration#configuration-file).
 #### 3. Push Files to Vaults
 Parallel can push all changed files on the system with:
 ```